flenniken/statictea/docs/md/functions.md

 # fun_int_fosi

 Create an int from a float.
+When the float value is out of range, a warning is generated.

 ~~~javascript
 int = func(num: float, roundOption: optional string) int